hbiede/portfolio/_posts/2018-12-26-new-mac-device-setup.md

  * Show Full Address in Safari
  * Ask Websites not to Track Me
  * Safari>View>Show Favorites Bar
- * Install PiPifier, The Unarchiver, and Xcode from the App Store
+ * Install PiPifier and Xcode from the App Store
  * Arrange Dock
  * Show Bookmarks Bar on Chrome
  * Dark Theme for Chrome